Angel-ML/angel/docs/apis/PSModel_en.md

 *  **increment**

 	- **Definition**: ```def increment(deltas: List[TVector])```
 	- **Functionality**: incrementally update some rows of the matrix.
-This method works under ASP; it caches the delta vector to local, and only directly pushes to the PS when executing `flush` or `clock`
+This method works under ASP; it caches the delta vectors to local, and only directly pushes to the PS when executing `flush` or `clock`
 	- **Parameters**: deltas: List[TVector], list of delta vectors, where each delta vector has the same size as a row vector
 	- **Return value**: none